Featured Image for QID 35125

 In conclusion, while the viewpoint that knowing about the past is of little value for those living in the present presents a complex array of advantages and disadvantages, my analysis leads me to firmly support the notion that its benefits substantially outweigh the drawbacks.

-1SAN *This model answer uses the AGBS template for scoring full marks in the PTE Academic exam.
-For the Essay Question-type, your score depends on factors like Content, Form, Grammar, Vocabulary Range, Spelling, General Linguistic Range, and Development, Structure and Coherence.
-In the following picture, you can see how this answer is getting full score in all these aspects!
+*Hey there!
+This sample answer uses the AGBS template to get full marks in the PTE Academic exam.
+For the Essay Question-type, your score depends on things like Content, Form, Grammar, Vocabulary Range, Spelling, General Linguistic Range, and Development, Structure, and Coherence.
+In the picture below, you can see how this answer scores full points in all these aspects!

-Template used in this PTE Academic Essay Sample Answer
+Template used in this Essay Sample Answer

-1M.You can even try memorising the whole template before typing it.
-Here is the template for AGBS essay-type.
+Why not try memorizing the whole template before you begin typing?
+Here's the template for the AGBS essay type.
 There are two types of PTE essays: AGBS and PS.
-Both templates have similar structure, with some differences in text to make the content more suitable to the essay-type.
+They both have similar structures but with some text differences to better suit each essay type.

 Agree Disagree / Both Sides Template